OlofH2/Before-Fab-Academy/docs/Circuit.md

 #Producing and programming a circuit board with ATtiny412

+This is a video showing the circuit board that I made:

 <video controls src="img/ButtonBlinkingLandscape.mp4" title="ButtonBlinking"></video>

+##Done with directions from Andri Sæmundsson

 [Andri Sæmundsson](https://fabacademy.org/2023/labs/akureyri/students/andri-semundsson/pages/aboutMe.html) made a series of videos for Fab Lab Reykjavík, where he explaines all the steps in producing a circuit board with ATtiny412.
 I followed his directions and here I describe every step I took.
 ##KiCad setup

 !!!Info "The first part"